-Identifying EVs as a part of the local transportation strategy in comprehensive planning documents pro-
+Identifying EVs as a part of the local transportation strategy in comprehensive planning documents provides a foundation for zoning and other local ordinances to be similarly tailored to promote the use of EVs and the installation of charging infrastructure.

 Zoning codes that explicitly address EV charging infrastructure reduce confusion for installers and government officials, making installation faster and more efficient.
 Zoning codes should, at a minimum, identify where charging stations are permitted by right and conditionally.
-Communities should also consider including requirements and/or incentives for the installation of charging infrastructure in parking lots, and site design guidelines.
+Communities should also consider including requirements and incentives for the installation of charging infrastructure in parking lots, and site design quidelines.